forest-snow/CMSC828L/Problem Set 2/README.md

 * Each much be submitted to the correct assignment for each dataset on ELMNS

-# Your submission for each model must include
+# Your submission for each data set must include

 * Training and testing accuracy vs epoch plots